Posted on: October 20, 2020

 Coffeeshop Rusland is Amsterdam’s second oldest cannabis store.

 The sale of soft drugs remains a criminal offence in the Netherlands.
 Do Amsterdam coffeeshop owners not adhere to the conditions?
 Then they can be prosecuted and the mayor can (temporarily) close the coffeeshop.
 Municipalities can impose additional requirements on a coffeeshop to prevent inconvenience.
 For example, adjusted opening hours or a greater distance from schools.

 The cultivation of cannabis plants is prohibited in the Netherlands.
 With a maximum of 5 plants for personal use, the Dutch police will only confiscate the plants.
 The police can prosecute the grower if there are more than 5 plants.

 Coffeeshop Grey Area is known as one of the best coffeeshops in Amsterdam.

 Is the police prosecuting the grower?
 Then the police will prepare an official report for the criminal prosecution by the Public Prosecution Service.

 Hemp growers can lose their rented house.
 Did they illegally tap electricity?
-Then an additional assessment follows from the energy company.
+Then an additional assessment follows from an energy company.
 In tackling cannabis cultivation, the Dutch police works together with housing cooperatives, the tax authorities and energy companies, among others.